vishnu350/storyboarder-privacy/README.md

 # Storyboarder

+*This is a privacy focused fork of Storyboarder so you can sleep well at night.
+All **server connections, auto-update features, telemetry, and analytics are completely removed**.
+Everything else is the same as the original software.*

 Storyboarder makes it easy to visualize a story as fast you can draw stick figures.
 Quickly draw to test if a story idea works.
 Create and show animatics to others.
 Express your story idea without making a movie.

 [![screenshot](https://user-images.githubusercontent.com/441117/27712058-4404e214-5cf3-11e7-8fa3-b88ae924d154.gif)](https://www.wonderunit.com/storyboarder)